Flag

 Transparency International Corruption Index 69

-Barbados has laws against official corruption, including the Prevention of Corruption Act enacted in 2012, which has yet to be enforced.
-The Integrity of Public Life Bill was passed in 2023 but also remains unproclaimed.
-The government aims to enhance transparency through initiatives like a public investment dashboard and a Freedom of Information Act, while a former minister was convicted of money laundering related to bribery in Barbados.
+Barbados has laws against official corruption, which are generally enforced, but the Prevention of Corruption Act enacted in 2012 has not been put into effect.
+The Integrity of Public Life Bill was passed in 2023 but remains unproclaimed.
+The government aims to enhance transparency by creating a public investment dashboard and an independent statistics authority, while a former government minister was convicted of money laundering related to bribery in Barbados.

 Economy

 The economy of Barbados is approximately $6.4 billion, making it the largest in the Eastern Caribbean.
-Despite facing challenges such as supply-chain delays and rising food and fuel prices due to global events, the International Monetary Fund forecasts a growth of 3.7% by the end of 2024.
-The services sector, particularly in tourism and international financial services, holds significant growth potential, while the government is prioritizing renewable energy and climate resilience initiatives.
+The country faces challenges such as supply-chain delays and rising consumer prices due to global events, but the IMF projects a growth of 3.7% by the end of 2024.
+The services sector, particularly in tourism and international financial services, holds significant growth potential, while the government is also prioritizing renewable energy and climate resilience initiatives.

 Floating Section Image